Jinan-Dangor/Jinan-Dangor.github.io/game-development/tag-team/_posts/2024-05-27-tag-team-motivation.md

 You can rarely play movies from the same series more than four times in a row because they usually share at least one cast member.
 <br><br>
 But in this game, maybe allowing this isn't so bad?
-If 'Puzzle' has already been exhausted, no problem, we're not going to block you from travelling between Puzzle games as long as there's at least one more link.
+If 'Puzzle' has already been exhausted, no problem, we're not going to block you from traveling between Puzzle games as long as there's at least one more link.
 This has a lot of similar advantages to the previous solution, but it feels less deliberate to me.
 If you type the names of three random Steam games you'll probably find one with at least one link to your current game, so it encourages rapid guessing a lot more than deliberate demonstrations of knowledge.